-Syntax element Meaning FUNCTION FEED DWELL Syntax initiator for cyclic dwell time D-TIME or RESET Define dwell time duration in seconds or reset recurring dwell time F-TIME Duration of machining time until the next dwell time in seconds Only if D-TIME is selected
+Syntax element Meaning Syntax initiator for cyclic dwell time Define dwell time duration in seconds or reset recurring dwell time Duration of machining time until the next dwell time in seconds Only if D-TIME is selected

 When the FUNCTION FEED DWELL function is active, the control will repeatedly interrupt the feed movement.
 While the feed movement is interrupted, the tool remains at its current position, and the spindle continues to turn.
 During thread cutting, this behavior will cause the workpiece to become scrap.
 There is also a risk of tool breakage during execution!